EliAndrewC/l7r/rules/04-schools.md

 points on any one roll than your lowest Ring minus 1.

 **First Dan:**
-Roll one extra die on precepts and any two skills of your choice.
+Roll one extra die on precepts and any two types of rolls of your choice.

 **Second Dan:**
 You get a free raise on all rolls for any skill of your choice.